-Any employee entitled to vote in a federal, provincial or municipal election, or a referendum shall be entitled to leave to cast her ballot in accordance with applicable legislation.
+Any employee entitled to vote in a federal, provincial or municipal election, or a referendum shall be entitled to leave to cast the employee's ballot in accordance with applicable legislation.

 19.8 Compassionate Care Leave

 An employee who has been approved for Employment Insurance Compassionate Care Benefits will be approved for an unpaid leave of absence.